Skip to content Skip to footer

 have been granted by Guru Nanak and Guru Gobind Singh.”

-This verse first appeared on the seals and coinage of Sikh rule at Anandpur under Guru Gobind Singh, before 1704.
-When Banda Singh Bahadur established the first Sikh state in 1710, he carried this inscription forward — a direct link between the Guru’s vision and its political realization.
+This verse first appeared on Sikh royal seals at Anandpur under Guru Gobind Singh, before 1704.
+When Banda Singh Bahadur established Sikh rule in the Punjab plains in 1710, he adopted this inscription on his seals and coinage — carrying the Guru’s vision of sovereignty into new territory.

-The words encapsulate the core principles of Sikh governance: the cauldron (deg) representing service to the marginalized, the sword (tegh) representing courageous defense of justice.
-Together they embody the Sikh Doctrine of Miri-Piri — the integration of spiritual authority and temporal responsibility.
+The words encapsulate the core principles of Sikh khalsa curriculum.: the cauldron (deg) representing service to the marginalized, the sword (tegh) representing courageous defense of justice.

 Our seal honors that unbroken legacy.